isomerpages/moe-rivervalleyhigh/_information/Junior College/JC Orientation 2025: Aloha: Waving to New Beginnings.md

 </li>
 <li>
 <p>For all students taking the H2 Computing or H2 Translation qualifying
-tests at 2.30 pm, you will be dismissed after the test is concluded.
+tests at 2.30 pm, you will be dismissed after the test.
 There will be time given for lunch at the canteen.</p>
 </li>
 </ul>
 <p><strong>Enquiries</strong>